 – ‘Hit that perfect beat boy’ – Bronsky Beat

 – ‘Let’s go crazy’ – Purple Rain / Prince (even if “Under the Cherry Moon” is the album of Prince I love the most)

 What has the global pandemic of covid offered to you?
 Any inspiration to protest your current views through music?
 Any collaborations or interplay with other artists?

 You know, I got the Covid-19 only 5 days after the first French lockdown and it was not a comfortable situation for me, living alone in 20 m2 in Paris without seeing any of my friends.
 It took me 2 months to recover my health.
-I could neither rehearsal nor jog (which is very important for my psychological balance).
+I could neither rehearse nor jog (which is very important for my psychological balance).
 So I have tried to work on a musical project with up and down.
-I did my best and achieved few works but I didn’t like this period.
+I did my best and achieved a few works but I didn’t like this period.
 I was lost.